wenzelm/slidr-sloppr/README.md

     >Cel-SL2

-The on-screen SLIDR output should only list the expected SL1 and SL2 sequences:
+The on-screen SLIDR output will consist of the expected SL1 and SL2 sequences, assembled from 22-19 reads, encoded by 1-10 SL RNA genes and spliced to 12-14 genes:

-                    Sequence Reads SL_Genes Spliced_Genes
+                    Sequence Reads SL_RNA_Genes SLTS_Genes
       ggttTAATTACCCAAGTTTGAG    29       10            14
      GGTTTTAACCCAGTTTAACCAAG    22        1            12

-The on-screen SLOPPR output should detail low SL-trans-splicing rates and 84 predicted operons using SL2 as a polycistron resolver:
+The on-screen SLOPPR output will detail low SL-trans-splicing rates and 84 predicted operons using SL2 as a polycistron resolver:

     Numbers of genes receiving SLs:
          not expressed  6386 32.26 %